|Caves and fauna in Malaysian made productions

 Warna-warna Malaysia - TV3

 * Tasik Kenyir 2.
-Shown on 6 Sept 1997 and included about 3 minutes on
+Shown on 6 Sept 1997 and included about 3 minutes on the caves.

 * Gua Tempurung.
 This was shown on 13 Sept 1997.
 It was in Bahasa Malaysia with Normala Samsudin.
 It featured cave guide Daniel leading a group to Gergasi chamber.
 Then they went in the eastern entrance.